What are "health disparities"?

 Health Communities Program - CDC (2008-2012)

 CDC's Healthy Communities Program works with communities through local, state and territory, and national partnerships to improve community leaders and stakeholders' skills and commitments for establishing, advancing, and maintaining effective population-based strategies that reduce the burden of chronic disease and achieve health equity.
+Useful tools are still hosted on this site.

 Community Health Needs Assessment